markymn/iTunes-Discord-Status/README.md

 ## Creating a Shortcut for Easy Access

-  1. Right-click the start_itunes_presence.vbs file and select Create Shortcut.
+  1. Right-click the run_itunes.vbs file and select Create Shortcut.

   2. Move the shortcut to the Desktop or any preferred location.